rproepp/spykeutils/doc/source/intro.rst

 * neo_ >= 0.2.2
 * scipy_
 * guiqwt_ (Optional, for plotting)
-* tables_ (Optional, for analysis results data management)
+* tables_ (Optional, for analysis results data management.
+Also known as PyTables.)

-Please see the respective websites for instructions on how to install them if they are not yet installed on your computer.
+Please see the respective websites for instructions on how to install them if they are not present on your computer.

 **Note:** The current version of Neo in the Python Package Index contains some bugs that prevent it from working properly with spykeutils in some